shredthaGNAR/list-of-my-starred-repos/README.md

 * [hensm/fx_cast](https://github.com/hensm/fx_cast): Google Cast implementation for Firefox
 * [MrOtherGuy/FxChromeViewer](https://github.com/MrOtherGuy/FxChromeViewer): None
 * [ncyhere/gatsby-starter-shopify](https://github.com/ncyhere/gatsby-starter-shopify): A Gatsby starter using the latest Shopify plugin showcasing a store with product overview, individual product pages, and a cart
+* [ftassy/GCalTab](https://github.com/ftassy/GCalTab): GCalTab is a Thunderbird add-on that opens Google Calendar website in a Thunderbird tab.
+It facilitates multiple accounts management. and features a beautiful dark mode thanks to the DarkReader algorithm.
 * [dantebarba/gdrive-migrator](https://github.com/dantebarba/gdrive-migrator): Google Drive Migrator helper.
 Migrates from one gdrive account to another
 * [ShanukJ/gDrive-Multiple-File-Upload](https://github.com/ShanukJ/gDrive-Multiple-File-Upload): This is a simple script to upload Multiple files into google drive using google drive API and Nodejs.
 * [rebhu-open-source-foundation/gecko-b2g](https://github.com/rebhu-open-source-foundation/gecko-b2g): This is a mirror of https://gitlab.com/rebhu/rosf/thenexus-codes/gecko-b2g